JuanRCifuentes/Data-Structures---Algorithms/BIG_O/README.md

 **NOTE:** When there are nested loops, usually the complexity is `O(n^2)`, because for each iteration of the outer loop, the inner loop runs completely.
 It basically means the complexity now becomes `n*n` which is `n^2`.

 The function above, runs 3 lines of code at first, then a loop n times, and each of the times it loops, it runs 3 lines.
 Then it runs another loop n times and each iteration executes 2 lines of code.
 Finally, at the end it runs one las line of code.
 To put that mathematically, it makes `4+5n` operations for an input `n` long.

+## O(n!) - Factorial or...
+Oh no !

+Usually when something has this level of complexity... something is wrong

+Factorial means: `x! = x*(x-1)(x-2)...(1)`, and in programming terms, it means we're adding a nested loop for every input that we have.

 ## Simplifying Big O
 We can define 4 rules to define Big O consistently faster